Folegandros

 • Swim.
 Most beaches on Folegandros are calm and uncrowded.
 Swimming is a favorite pastime on this island.

 • Scuba dive.
-Some favorite dive sites include the cave of Georgitsis, the reefs of Agios Ioannis and Serfiotiko, and the ocean floor of Agios Georgios, Livadi, and Vorina.
+Some favorite dive sites include the Georgitsis cave, the Agios Ioannis and Serfiotiko reefs, and the Agios Georgios, Livadi, and Vorina ocean floor.
 There is a dive center in Chora.

 • Hike.
-One popular route starts around the area of Kastro in Chora, passes by the chapel of Pantanassa, the chapel of Agios Savvas, and continues to the churches of Stavros and Christos.
+One popular route starts around Kastro in Chora and passes by the Chapel of Pantanassa, the chapel of Agios Savvas.
+It then continues to the churches of Stavros and Christos.
 From there, the path descends to the bay of Fira and Agali.

 Gastronomy